blahcat/blahcat.github.io/content/2022-07-17-windbgx-workspaces.md

 ## Useful Workspaces

-Unfortunately the DTD is not documented [and probably will never be](), but all it takes is a quick look at the `DbgX.Interfaces.Internal.dll` .NET library so see the namespace `Dbgx.Interfaces.Target.Options` which holds [all the supported options](https://gist.github.com/hugsy/742066e1fe6e8b078d65f66f790c52b7#:~:text=%5B-,OptionName,-%3D%20%22AttachProcess).
+Unfortunately the DTD is not documented [and probably will never be](https://twitter.com/timmisiak/status/1547264830574174209), but all it takes is a quick look at the `DbgX.Interfaces.Internal.dll` .NET library to see the namespace `Dbgx.Interfaces.Target.Options` which holds [all the supported options](https://gist.github.com/hugsy/742066e1fe6e8b078d65f66f790c52b7#:~:text=%5B-,OptionName,-%3D%20%22AttachProcess).

 Some examples: